 “I'm really glad we did this, Al,” admitted James.

-"Me too, Jamie," Albus smiled.
-"I know I don't get out much these days, so it was good to remember what it's like to actually live again."
+“Me, too, Jamie,” Albus smiled.
+“I know I don't get out much these days—or smile or laugh, for that matter—so it was good to remember what it's like to actually live again.”

-"Maybe," said Albus with a roll of the shoulder.
-"Let's agree to both take the time to have some fun more often.
+“You’re not the only one who thinks so,” chuckled Albus, for he knew Norah clearly thought so, but Albus thought so as well, and he had also heard his parents discussing James’ investment in his career as well.
+“Let's agree to both take the time to have some fun more often.
 And time with each other.
-It's obvious we both need it."
+It's obvious we both need it.”

 With a nod of approval to himself, he continued his stroll as he rounded a corner.

 He was alone, and the night was silent, save for a few gusts of wind and the chirp of the nightly insects.
 When he heard another set of footsteps join the mix, he looked around briefly to spot the source.
 But no one was to be seen.
 He was the only soul on the streets of Godric's Hollow.
 Rolling his shoulders, he continued on.

 He had only taken three steps when the footsteps sounded again.
 Before he could react, though, he felt unfamiliar hands spread across the plain of his back.
 He grew still and uneasy.
 He tried to whip around, suddenly feeling uneasy and threatened by this new presence, but the stranger's arms shot around his waist and held him fast against the front of him.

 “Get off!” he snarled, trying to worm his way free.
 He clawed at the arms wrapped around his abs.